open-neuroscience/open-neuroscience.github.io/content/en/authors/luisa_pimentel/_index.md

 ---
-title: Luisa Sa
+title: Luisa Pimentel
 # Full name (for SEO)
 first_name: Luisa
 last_name: Sa Barreto Pimentel

 # Username (this should match the folder name)
 authors:
-- luisa-sa
+- luisa-pimentel

 # Is this the primary user of the site?
 superuser: false